 Tropical in Sydney

-Tall palm trees create shade in this private spot of a property in Sydney, Australia, designed by Secret Gardens.
-The shade-tolerant plants beneath the palms include Blechnum 'Silver Lady,' Heliconia 'Red Christmas,' Alpinia nutans, Strelitzia nicholai, and Costus 'Red Tower.'Continue to 4 of 16 below.
+Tall palm trees create shade in this private spot of a property found in Sydney, Australia, designed by Secret Gardens.
+The shade-tolerant plants beneath the palms include Blechnum 'Silver Lady,' Heliconia 'Red Christmas,' Alpinia nutans, Strelitzia nicholai, and Costus 'Red Tower.'Continue to 3 of 15 below.

 Bliss Garden Design created a lush space with many shades of green and various textures for this Bainbridge Island property in Washington.
-Some of the species used include Acorus gramineus 'Ogon,' Brunnera macrophylla 'Jack Frost' and Polystichum polyblepharum.Continue to 5 of 16 below.
+Some of the species used include Acorus gramineus 'Ogon,' Brunnera macrophylla 'Jack Frost,' and Polystichum polyblepharum.Continue to 4 of 15 below.

 Hanging Gardens of Toorak

-In lieu of outdoor drapes for privacy, Eckersley Garden Architecture planted a curtain of Virginia creeper to create a shady and secluded outdoor dining room for a home in Toorak, which is a suburb of Melbourne, Victoria, Australia.
-The garden is sunny in winter and shady in summer and has lots of deciduous planting.Continue to 6 of 16 below.
+Instead of outdoor drapes for privacy, Eckersley Garden Architecture planted a curtain of Virginia creeper to create a shady and secluded outdoor dining room for a home in Toorak, which is a suburb of Melbourne, Victoria, Australia.
+The garden is sunny in winter and shady in summer and has lots of deciduous planting.Continue to 5 of 15 below.